 There is no industry in the Parish and no major employer.
 A significant proportion of the workforce is self-employed and NPA planning policy recognizes the role of outbuildings in supporting home working; some residents commute to nearby towns.
 Approximately a third of the population is retired.
-However, as
+However, as the age and occupation profiles of residents change in the 21st century, new needs and opportunities have evolved in the area.
+These are principally directed towards the provision of goods and services for inhabitants, visitors and tourists and include:

-A restaurant with rooms, two Public Houses, the Hyde Ex-servicemen & Social Club, a cafe, several B&Bs, a shop, two livery stables, home-care and support, nursery /pre-school groups, a garden centre, garden maintenance, building trades and property maintenance, catering and event organization.
+A restaurant with rooms, two Public Houses, the Hyde Ex-servicemen & Social Club, a cafe, several B&Bs, a shop, two livery stables, home- care and support, nursery /pre-school groups, a garden centre, garden maintenance, building trades and property maintenance, catering and event organization.